Habstash

 The main idea of the software was to collect all the needed information and tools for users that want to buy a dwelling in one place.

-Hubstash is an application that, based on the user’s data and preferences, such as income, home type, amount of savings, location, and so on, shows what house/apartment a person can afford with their current budget or how much more money they have to save up to buy a better variant while giving a piece of advice on how to do it.
+Habstash is an application that, based on the user’s data and preferences, such as income, home type, amount of savings, location, and so on, shows what house/apartment a person can afford with their current budget or how much more money they have to save up to buy a better variant while giving a piece of advice on how to do it.

-The thing that differs Hubstash from other apps on the market is that it defines the optimal amount of savings per month or how long it’d take to save the amount selected by a user, while other software supposes that users have to know and account for such things themselves.
+The thing that differs Habstash from other apps on the market is that it defines the optimal amount of savings per month or how long it’d take to save the amount selected by a user, while other software supposes that users have to know and account for such things themselves.

 Progressing the existing prototype to an MVP